 Pin blocks come in several different varieties, which differ in the number of laminations they contain (from four to nearly fifty.)
-There is no particular advantage to many multiple lamination.
 The single most important thing is that the pin block is properly designed and the holes are drilled accurately.
-Hard rock maple is the material of choice in high quality pianos.
+Hard rock maple is the material of choice.

 Properly designed pin blocks made with well-seasoned woods will often last the life of the piano if kept in proper climactic conditions.
 Loose pins are usually a result of a poor pin block or excessive dryness over a period of time.

 The piano plate or harp is made of fine gray cast iron, to the individual manufacturer’s specifications and scale design.
 The plate along with the back frame to which it is attached, is the foundational strength to resist the tons of string tension placed upon it.
 The construction of the plate has been greatly refined.

 Most pianos have three pedals, but occasionally you see some with just two pedals.
 Today’s two-pedal pianos are usually pianos manufactured and sold outside of the United States.

 Grands: The right pedal, called the damper or sustaining pedal, operates on the grand piano just the same as in the vertical piano.
 It lifts the dampers from the strings and allows all the strings to sound until the pedal is released.
 This is the pedal that is used most frequently.